nkoshimoto/genulens/README.md

 # genulens
-Generate microlensing events using Monte Carlo simulation of the Galactic model by Koshimoto et al. (2021)
+genulens stands for "generate microlensing".
+It simulates microlensing events using Monte Carlo simulation of the Galactic model developed by Koshimoto, Baba & Bennett (2021).